Coudini/Lotto/README.md

 # Lotto App

-**Lotto app** is an application that calculates how many years it would take you to win the lottery.
+**Lotto app** is an application that calculates how many years it would take for you to win the lottery.

 ## About